Kirollos-Rezkallah/Rapid-Typist/README.md

 ## Overview

 Speed Typing Game is a simple computer application designed to test and improve your typing speed.
-It's a non-responsive web app created as a JavaScript practice project, covering concepts like DOM manipulation.
+It's a responsive web app created as a JavaScript practice project, covering concepts like DOM manipulation.

 ## Features